128technology/docs/docs/plugin_monitoring_agent.md

 ```

 #### Router configuration
-Once all the inputs, outputs and agent-config provisioned, the profile can be referenced on the individual routers.
+Once all the inputs, outputs and agent-config are provisioned, the profile can be referenced on the individual routers.
 The monitoring config elements can be found under `authority > router > system > monitoring`

 | Element | Type        | Description                                                 |
 | ------- | -------     | ----------------------------------------------------------- |